kachick/striuct/README.md

 ### Strict

-* Base API looks like Struct
 * Easy and Flexible Validations
 * Prevent to conflict member names
+* Lock setters for each member

 ### Useful